 Whether you’re rocking a 24inch Brazilian weave, Marley twists or Poetic Justice braids, you want to make sure your hair is strong and healthy before attempting any of these gorgeous styles.
-Protective styling is a great way to achieve your hair length goals.
+Protective styling is a great way to achieve hair length goals.
 It gives it a break from daily manipulation, helps retain length and best of all, it’s convenient!
-If I don’t feel like doing another doggone twist out, I don’t have to!
+If I don’t feel like doing another twist out, I don’t have to!
 Plus, it keeps my hair looking beauty shop fresh every single day.
-But before you go get your weave, Laid to the Gawds, or get braided up like Janet, prepare your natural hair first!
-Prepping prior to installation allows your hair to receive the full benefits from these styles.
-I’ll share with you my 5 Simple Steps for Protective Styling.
+But before you go get your weave, Laid to the Gawds, or get braids that may rip out your edges, prep your natural hair first!
+Prepping prior to installation allows your hair to receive the full benefits of protective styles.
+Here How to Prepare Natural Hair for Protective Styles.

 1. Use a Clarifying Shampoo

 Healthy hair begins with a clean scalp.
 The protective style will be installed for at least 4-6 weeks so you want to make sure the hair and scalp is thoroughly cleansed.
 If you’re concerned with the sulfates, don’t worry.
-I recommend using this type of shampoo only before and after installation so we aren’t stripping our hair from its natural oils.
-If this is a deal breaker for you, stick to a sulfate-free or low poo shampoo.
+We’re only using this type of shampoo before and after installation so we aren’t stripping our hair from its natural oils.
+If this is a deal breaker for you, stick to a sulfate-free or low sud shampoo.

 2. Protein Treatment

 Since your hair will be carrying extra weight, make sure it is in good condition to do so.
-If your hair strands are weak, limp and lifeless, or if your experiencing breakage, I recommend using a strong protein treatment.
-Depending on the condition of my hair, I will use either a strong treatment every 4-6 weeks or a milder version every two weeks.
-But if you never had a treatment, start off with a mild product, test your results and then gradually increase to a stronger version if needed.
-Protein treatments typically leaves your hair feeling rough and dry, so make sure to follow up with a quality conditioner.
+If your hair strands are weak, limp and lifeless, or if your experiencing breakage, I recommend using a protein treatment for extremely damaged hair.
+However, you can use a milder version if your hair isn’t extremely damaged.
+But if you never had a treatment, start off with a mild product, test your results and then gradually increase to a stronger version, only if needed.
+Protein treatments typically leaves your hair feeling rough and dry, so make sure to follow up with a quality deep conditioner.

 At this point, the hair has lost a lot of moisture from steps 1 & 2, so it is crucial to follow up with a conditioner.
-Conditioning restores moisture back into the hair and in addition to strengthing and preventing future damage.
-I like to use a rinse out conditioner first, let it sit on my hair for about 5 -10 mins, then deep condition right after.
-My go to product is Cantu Shea Butter Deep Treatment Masque because of its thick creamy, consistency that has tons of slip.
-I apply the product from roots to ends, cover my hair with a disposable shower cap, or keep it hood and just use a target grocery bag lol!
-Whichever method you decide to use, make sure sure to add heat and use the maximum time the product recommends.
-It’s typically about 30 mins to an hour and it may seem like a tedious task, but trust me, your hair is worth it.
+Conditioning restores moisture back into the hair, strengthening and helping to prevent future damage.
+I usually deep conditioner for protective styles.
+The only time I opt for a rinse out, in lieu of the deep conditioner is if I am using a flat iron on my natural hair.
+My go to deep conditioner is Cantu Shea Butter Deep Treatment Masque, because of its thick creamy, consistency that has tons of slip!
+Remember to apply the product from roots to ends, ensuring all strands are covered.
+For intensive deep conditioning, cover your hair with a disposable shower cap, or keep it hood and just use a target grocery bag lol!
+Whichever method you decide to use, make sure sure to add heat and use the maximum time the product recommends, typically about 30 mins to an hour. and it may seem like a tedious task, but trust me, your hair is worth it.

 4. Leave-In Conditioner

-After deep conditioning, I like to seal in all that moisture with a leave in conditioner that contains natural oils and butters.
-Similar to traditional conditioners, Leave-in’s are formulated to provide continued moisture while improving the overall health of hair, without having to rinse it out before styling.
-It can also help battle those one strands knots and tangles and make the detangling session a breeze.
+After deep conditioning, I like to seal in all that moisture with a leave-in conditioner that contains natural oils and butters.
+Similar to traditional conditioners, leave-in’s are formulated to provide continued moisture while improving the overall health of hair, but without having to rinse it out before styling.
+It can also help battle those single strand knots and tangles and make the detangling session a breeze.
 If your hair extremely is coarse and dry like mine, try using Shea Moisture’s Raw Shea Butter Extra-Moisture Detangler as a leave in.

 5. Drying & Styling

-You are all ready for your protective style!
+Now you are all ready for your Protective style!

-Theses steps are just an overview of my regimen.
-Sometimes I may throw in a hot oil treatment, apple cider vinegar rinse, or maybe even pre-poo begin depending on the condition of my hair.
+Theses steps are just an overview of what has helped me on my natural hair journey and I hope it helps you with yours, too!
+Sometimes I may throw in a hot oil treatment, apple cider vinegar rinse, or maybe even pre-poo, begin depending on the condition of my hair.
 Always pay attention to the state of your hair.
-If it’s feeling dry, boost up the moisture or its just limp and lifeless turn up the protein.
-Remember, it’s your hair so love it, enjoy it and But make sure to PROTECT it!
-Til next time…
+If it’s feeling dry, boost up the moisture.
+If it’s limp and lifeless, pump up the protein!
+Remember, it’s YOUR hair so LOVE it and ENJOY it!
+Just make sure you PROTECT it!

 Stay Sassy Naturales